 About The Right Questions

-Wherever you are on your journey, I hope that you find information on this site to help you on the next leg of your quest.
+Wherever you are on your leadership journey, I hope that you find resources on this site to help you on the next leg of your quest.
 Even if that is just the inspiration to take one small step in the right direction, then that is a success.
 If you can take pleasure in learning and travelling as you go, then so much the better.

-I love to serve people, helping them unlock their potential, empowering them as leaders, and assisting them in achieving their goals.
+I love to serve people, helping them unlock their potential, empowering them as leaders, and coaching them to achieve their goals.
 Please get in touch and let me know how I can support you!

-I was just savouring a coffee from my newly purchased coffee maker when a wide-eyed and out of breath soldier stumbled into my makeshift office.
+I was just savouring a coffee from my newly purchased coffeemaker when a wide-eyed and out of breath soldier stumbled into my makeshift office.
 My cup was poised in my hand – the aroma was fantastic – and the thought of drinking it was more alluring than anything I could imagine that this solider might interrupt me with.
 This had better be good, I thought.

 “Sir!
 The guards think there is a bomb at the gates to the camp!”